RobotLocomotion/drake-iiwa-driver/README.md

 sudo apt install libgflags-dev
 ```

-The C++ driver can be build with either CMake or bazel.
+The C++ driver can be build with either CMake or Bazel.
 There are two
 external dependencies which need to be provided, FRI and drake.

 This repository is configured with a private git submodule for the